-- Development standards that apply to all accessory dwelling units.
-The following development standards shall also apply to all applications for accessory dwelling units in addition to the development standards contained in Section 35-142.7.6 (Accessory dwelling units located entirely within existing buildings) or Section 35-142.7.7 (Accessory dwelling units located either partially within existing buildings or new accessory buildings), as applicable. - a.
+- 1. Development standards that apply to all accessory dwelling units.
+The following development standards shall also apply to accessory dwelling units in addition to the development standards contained in Section 35-142.6 (Accessory dwelling units located entirely within existing single-family or multiple-family buildings on lots zoned for single-family or multiple-family use) or Section 35-142.7 (Accessory dwelling units located either partially within existing buildings or new accessory buildings on lots zoned for single-family or multiple-family use), as applicable. - a.
 Fees.
-The applicant will be required to pay development impact mitigation fees in compliance with ordinances and/or resolutions adopted by the County.
+The applicant shall pay development impact mitigation fees in compliance with ordinances and/or resolutions adopted by the County.
 The amount of the required fee shall be based on the fee schedules in effect when paid. - b.
 Passageway not required.
-A passageway shall not be required to be provided in conjunction with the construction of an accessory dwelling unit. - c.
-Private and public services. - Potable water.
-Where public water service is available, the residential second unit shall be required to be served by the appropriate district.
-If the principal dwelling is currently served by a public water district or an existing mutual water company, not subject to moratorium for new connections, the accessory dwelling unit shall be served by the appropriate district or company.
-If the principal dwelling is currently served by a water district or an existing water company subject to a moratorium for new connections, or if the existing service is by a private well or private water company, and if the property is not located in an overdrafted water basin.
-Where service by a public water district or mutual water company is not available, the accessory dwelling unit may be served by a private water system subject to review and approval by the Public Health Department or State as applicable. - Wastewater.
+A passageway shall not be required to be provided in conjunction with the construction of an accessory dwelling unit.

+c.
+Private and public services.

+1) Potable water.
+Where public water service is available, the accessory dwelling unit shall be required to be served by the appropriate water district.
+If the principal dwelling is currently served by a public water district or an existing mutual water company, not subject to moratorium for new connections, the accessory dwelling unit shall be served the appropriate district or company.
+If the principal dwelling is currently served by a water district or an existing mutual water company subject to a moratorium, for new connections, or if the existing service is by a private well or private water company, and if the property is not located in an over-drafted water basin, the accessory dwelling unit may be served by a private water system subject to review and approval by the Public Health Department or State as applicable.

+2) Wastewater.
 Where public sewer service is not available, the accessory dwelling unit may be served by an onsite wastewater treatment system subject to review and approval by the Public Health Department.